nhatcher/users-template/post/README.md

 	file_server
 }
 ```
 This is redirecting all traffic from 'example.com' to 'www.example.com'.
 Anything coming from 'www.example.com' is being served from the directory `/var/www/website/` and 'app.example.com' is being served from `/var/www/app/`.
 As simple as that.
+In this case both subdomains are served from the same VPS, but that doesn't need to be the case. <https://www.example.com> could be served form a different machine, maybe done in wordpress or in modern days in webflow or anything else.
+You could use a static site generator like [Hugo](https://gohugo.io/) or [Zola](https://www.getzola.org/) or build it yourself if you are brave and host it in GitHub or [Neocities](https://neocities.org/)

 Finally run caddy:
 ```